Many disorders, medications, recreational drugs, and poisons cause delirium.

 Because delirium is a temporary condition, determining how many people have it is difficult.
-Delirium affects 15 to 50% of hospitalized people aged 70 or older.
+Delirium affects 15 to 50% of hospitalized people.

 Delirium may occur at any age but is more common among older people.
 Delirium is common among residents of nursing homes.
 When delirium occurs in younger people, it is usually due to drug use (prescription, over-the-counter, or recreational) or a life-threatening disorder.

 Development or worsening of many disorders can cause delirium.
-Any person can become delirious when extremely ill or taking drugs that affect brain function (psychoactive drugs).
+Any person can become delirious when extremely ill or taking medications or drugs that affect brain function (psychoactive medications or drugs).

 Overall, the most common causes of delirium are the following:

 Other causes include hospitalization, surgery, withdrawal of a drug that has been taken for a long time, certain disorders, and poisons.
 Delirium often develops during hospitalization in people who have dementia.